twistedfall/opencv-rust/README.md

   ```shell script
   brew install opencv
   ```
-  You will also need a working C++ compiler and libclang, you can use the ones from XCode or install `llvm` from brew.
+  You will also need a working C++ compiler and libclang, you can install Command Line Tools (xcode-select --install), XCode (from AppStore) or `llvm` (from Brew).
 You most probably need to also check the item 6 of the troubleshooting below.

 ### Manual build